sigii1992/bank-tech-test/README.md

 I used 3 classes:

-- `BankAccount` which handling `deposit and withdraw` methods and stores `balance and transactions history`.
+- `BankAccount` which handling `deposit, withdraw and print_statement` methods and stores `balance and transactions history`.
 - `Transaction` which stores data of a single transaction, such as `date, credit, debit and account balance`.
-- `Statement` which prints(`print_statement`) bank account statement with the newest transaction being printed at the top.
+- `Statement` which formats(`format_statement`) bank account statement with the newest transaction being printed at the top.

 Also, I used TDD to reduce the number of bugs and improve my code quality.